 There are some changes to your Canada PRO deposits this year.

-Of the four government programs that fall under the Canada PRO deposit, one payment is going up.
+Payment amounts for all four government programs that fall under the Canada PRO deposit are going up.

 What Is Canada PRO?